- About Us

 But, if you’re still not making headway with your Christmas debt by now then you’re heading into very dangerous territory.

 Why?
 Because if it’s not dealt with, it can affect your credit score, which then affects your ability to get finance down the track when you want to buy a home, or a car, or even set up an internet or electricity account.

-If you’re not dealing with your debt, you can find yourself in deeper debt, paying high interest rates and possibly even late fees which are costs you just don’t need to accrue.
+If you’re not managing debt effectively, you can find yourself in deeper debt, paying high interest rates and possibly even late fees which are costs you just don’t need to accrue.